robwco/workshop-marketing/class.md

 Great emails are simple.
 It doesn’t matter if your grammar is perfect, as long as you can write clearly.
 I’ll teach you to sum up what you need to say.

 ## Who are you?
-Robert Williams and Kurt Elster.
-Robert started Workshop, a service that helps freelancers find work, over a year ago and Kurt runs a consultancy full-time.
+Robert Williams.
+I run  Workshop, a service that helps freelancers find work, over a year ago.
+I also asked Kurt Elster to help me with the video course.
+Kurt runs a consultancy, Ethercycle, full-time.

 Our goal is to help you crystalize what your dream job means to you, and help you get there.

 ## I still have a question?
 No problemo, email me here: [robert@letsworkshop.com](MAILTO:robert@letsworkshop.com) and I’ll get back to you shortly, take care!

--->

 <div class="spacer" style="height: 2em; display: table;"></div>

+<h1>Acclaim for Get Paid!</h1>

 > <iframe src="//fast.wistia.net/embed/iframe/xwz61pvzfx?videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="250"></iframe><script src="//fast.wistia.net/assets/external/E-v1.js"></script>